HERItage and territory resilience through sustainable Tourism, climate change ADAPtation and ciTizen engagement

 - - networking, internal communication and collaboration among stakeholders to generate returns and exchanges between different sectors;

-- - involvement of stakeholders in the preparation of policy papers.
-(FR), INCULTUM - INnovative CULtural ToUrisM in European peripheries, 2021- 2024 (H2020-SC6-TRANSFORMATIONS
+- (EN), INCULTUM - INnovative CULtural ToUrisM in European peripheries, 2021- 2024 (H2020-SC6-TRANSFORMATIONS

 - -2020)